wrznr/e-Lexicography-2019/docs/content.md

 - Often implemented using **grammar rules**
     + No straightforward representation as sequence classification
     + Small number of atomics (word classes)
-- Neural networks are taking over
+- Neural networks are taking over!

 ---